Sale Icon

 • Possibility of inadvertent contact with hot surfaces above 200°C;

-• Product markings in same colour as enclosure.
+• Product markings in same colour as an enclosure.

 This article was taken with permission, as part of the full article and test that ESF recently published in their Switched On Issue 21 for summer 2011.